Community Activated Outdoor Gyms: Transforming Public Spaces for Wellbeing

 At Southall, one of Sport England's local delivery pilots, we not only designed the gyms with community input but trained 40 local residents to run activities.
 These "activators" appear on digital screens at the gyms and in our app, creating a sense of ownership that has dramatically increased engagement to an average of 1,500 uses per gym per month.

-Introducing Our New App: TGO Activate
+Introducing TGO Activate

-This summer, we're launching TGO Activate, a community-powered app designed to support councils, fitness professionals, and residents in activating outdoor gyms.
+A community-powered app designed to support councils, fitness professionals, and residents in activating outdoor gyms.
 The app transforms outdoor fitness spaces into thriving community hubs driven by local people.

 The benefits include boosting the local economy, enhancing gym usage, enabling volunteering, and providing a platform for diverse activities from calisthenics meetups to movement medicine classes.